Do you like to buy things used to save money? Keep reading to learn how to negotiate on Craigslist.

 “Hey there, I’m interested in the Honda Civic you have listed for sale.
 I would like to come check it out tonight if possible.
 I’m free any time after 5, let me know if that works for you.
 Thank you!

 There’s a couple of important things here.
 First off, it’s polite and to the point.
 I have eliminated some back and forth emails by letting them know when I’m free, giving them an opportunity to just accept and say “sounds good, here’s my address, see you then”.
 Many times, people will email about an item and say something like “I have cash”.

 Don’t do this.
 Those people are usually the ones who want to make a low ball offer and sellers know it.
-They know you have cash, they’re not expecting to be paid in Dairy Queen coupons.
+They already know that you have cash, I’ve never come across a seller who was expecting to be paid in Dairy Queen coupons.

 If you’re calling the seller, the same principles will help you get the best deal.
 Be polite and brief and offer a few times that work for you to come check the item out.

 A good deal of learning how to negotiate on Craigslist is learning which sellers to avoid.
 You can’t always tell when a seller is going to suck but there are a few indicators that they might be difficult to deal with.

 If the seller is aggressive, rude or abrasive on the phone or by email, just don’t bother.
 People like this are generally difficult and will be unlikely to barter with you.